Future Facilities & Upgrades

 Check out the vision for Pope/Douglas below!

-Material Recovery Facility
+Advanced Material Recovery Facility

 Pope/Douglas operates a Materials Recovery Facility (MRF).
 The facility was added in 2003 for the purpose of removing some recyclables, hazardous and problem items.
+The renovation and expansion of the MRF is part of Phase II.

 85-90% of all incoming waste is run through the current front-end processing facility before a main conveyor drops the processed waste to the Waste to Energy pit.